Open-Attestation/documentation-website/website/docs/developer-section/quickstart/create-custom-renderer.md

 #### 3. `recipient`

-OA documents do not have a strict data structure and lets issuers of documents define their own data schema.
+OA documents do not have a strict data structure.
+Therefore, the issuers of documents need to define their own data schema.
 The `recipient` object is a user-defined object that describes who the certificate is conferred to.
 In this case, replace `John Doe` with the actual recipient name.

 >**Note:** This guide focuses on the simple document.
 In the [next tutorial](/docs/developer-section/quickstart/create-custom-schema.md), you will learn more about the OA document schema and how to define a custom data structure.